 Normally when bartenders create a drink in the spirit of the fall season they turn towards darker spirits, favoring whiskeys, dark rums and brandies, especially pear and apple brandy.
 However, that’s not always the case, as the Autumn Apple exemplifies.
 This gin drink comes from bartender Chris Chamberlain and in it autumn’s favorite flavor takes center stage with a festive mix of apple cider, gin, honey syrup and cinnamon.

 Essentially an apple cider take on a gin sour, the drink also calls for lemon juice, while honey syrup takes the place of simple syrup.
 This, too, gives the drink a darker, more autumnal tone without making it overly sweet or cloying.
 Cinnamon—a fairly uncommon cocktail ingredient outside of the cinnamon syrups often used in Tiki drinks—adds even more warmth and depth.
-However, it is important to use restraint when adding a pinch, as too much can overpower the drink and make it cloudy.
-Some aromatic bitters complete the drink; the most popular brand by far is Angostura, but you can mix it up a bit and try some other aromatic bitters, with a broad array available these days.
+But it is important to use restraint when adding a pinch, as too much can overpower the drink and make it cloudy.
+Some aromatic bitters complete the drink; the most popular brand by far is Angostura, but you can always try some other aromatic bitters, with a broad array being available these days.

 Add the gin, apple cider, lemon juice, honey syrup, aromatic bitters and cinnamon to a shaker with ice and shake until well-chilled.

 Double-strain using a handheld strainer into a coupe glass.

 Express the oil from a lemon twist and garnish with the twist.